Shah-i-Zinda

-Shah-i-Zinda (Shohizinda; شاه زنده, meaning "The Living King") is a necropolis in the north-eastern part of Samarkand, Uzbekistan.
+Shah-i-Zinda (from شاهِ زنده; Shohizinda) is a necropolis in the north-eastern part of Samarkand, Uzbekistan.

 History

-The Shah-i-Zinda Ensemble includes mausoleums and other ritual buildings of 11th – 15th and 19th centuries.
-The name Shah-i-Zinda (meaning "The living king") is connected with the legend that Qutham ibn Abbas, a cousin of Muhammad, is buried here.
+The Shah-i-Zinda ensemble includes mausoleums and other ritual buildings of the 11th – 15th and 19th centuries.
+The name Shah-i-Zinda (lit. 'the Living King') is connected with the legend that Qutham ibn Abbas, a cousin of Muhammad, is buried here.
 He came to Samarkand with the Arab invasion in the 7th century to preach Islam.
+According to one legend, he was decapitated during prayer, picked up his severed head, and walked to the deep well known as the Garden of Paradise, where he resides to this day.

-The Shah-i-Zinda complex was formed over eight (from the 11th until the 19th) centuries and now includes more than twenty buildings.
+The Shah-i-Zinda complex was formed over eight centuries, from the 11th to the 19th, and now includes more than twenty buildings.